uf-team/uarmdocs/docs/cli_guide.md

 Firmware Version: 1.7.3
 ```

-3. Control uArm with commands
+- Control uArm with commands
 Enter “help” to see all commands enabled by the miniterm.
-输入help，看一下有哪些命令可以使用。

 ```
 >>> help